 2. Name Your Site

 If you already named your site when signing up for Bluehost, you can skip this one.
 There’s also an option to create a tagline, which gives a little more explanation about your site.
 You can always come back to your tagline if you’re not sure.

 3. Tell Bluehost a Little Bit About Your Blog

 The information you enter tells Bluehost what kind of plug-ins and tools it should recommend.
 These will help you get set up to reach your goals as far as what you want to do with your blog.

 The theme is what your blog looks like.
-WordPress has some really nice looking free themes, and you can always change it in the future.
-Most bloggers change the look of their site overtime, and eventually you will land on something you love.
+WordPress has some really nice-looking free themes, and you can always change your theme in the future.
+Most bloggers change the look of their site over time, and you will eventually land on something you love.